 - A new, targeted drug has been approved for three forms of advanced systemic mastocytosis.

 Mastocytosis is a rare type of mast cell disorder characterized by the abnormal accumulation of mast cells in various organ systems such as the skin, liver, spleen, intestine, or bone marrow.
 It is one of two major types of mast cell disorders; the other major, more common type is mast cell activation syndrome.

 To keep us healthy, mast cells protect our body from foreign threats, such as infections, and help repair its tissues once the threat is gone.
 As part of their role in the immune system, they create histamine — neurotransmitters that react to those threats and allergens, such as bee stings.
 Histamine is also released in response to allergens, causing reaction symptoms such as inflammation and even anaphylaxis, a severe, potentially life-threatening kind of reaction.

 Mastocytosis is caused by a genetic mutation in which the body accumulates too many mast cells — white blood cells that are part of the immune system and help fight infections.

 Systemic mastocytosis, which is also known as systemic mast cell disease, is mostly present in adults.
 It occurs when mast cells have infiltrated the body’s organs, such as the gastrointestinal tract, bone marrow, liver, spleen, and lymph nodes.

-In many cases, urticaria pigmentosa — the appearance of dark pigments on the skin — is the first visible symptom.
-Recurrent anaphlylactic reactions is another common symptom.
+In many cases, urticaria pigmentosa — the appearance of dark pigments on the skin — is the first visible symptom of mastocytosis.
+Recurrent anaphylactic reactions is another common symptom.
 There are a myriad of other symptoms usually associated with the area of the body where the mast cells have infiltrated, including: